What Is ERP Software Used For?

 How Does a Modern ERP System Work?

+As an enterprise, a common questions is what is ERP software used for in terms of enterprise level functionality and industry-defining tools?
 Initially, ERPs were designed for large-scale organizations to help with Supply Chain management and automating back-office functions.
-However, with the advent of faster internet and mobile service being available to mass consumers the modernized ERP systems have advanced a lot and one of the major prospects of ERP systems is to prepare and plan a contingency for supply chain disruptions before they are experienced by the user.
+However, with the advent of faster internet and mobile service being available to mass consumers the modernized what is ERP software used for and systems have advanced a lot and one of the major prospects of ERP systems is to prepare and plan a contingency for supply chain disruptions before they are experienced by the user.

 This allows the companies to always be aware of wherever their product is in its life cycle and gives them the edge to set appropriate customer expectations to abolish negative customer experience and increase revenue growth and enhance customer advocacy.